lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 George Went Hensley died of a snakebite on Monday, July 25, 1955, in Altha, Florida.
 During Sunday worship service, Hensley handled a diamondback rattler for fifteen minutes.
-As he shoved the snake back into a lard can, it struck.cxxxvi A sheriff investigating the church attempted to take the aged minister to a hospital, but Hensley, true to his faith, refused.
+As he shoved the snake back into a lard can, it struck. [^136] A sheriff investigating the church attempted to take the aged minister to a hospital, but Hensley, true to his faith, refused.
 He died in exquisite agony.
 The snake's hemorrhagic venom destroyed his circulatory system and the cell walls of his internal organs disintegrated.
-Hensley puked blood and thrashed about on the living room floor of one of his followers.cxxxvii A judge overseeing the case ruled the death a suicide "on the ground the preacher voluntarily picked up the rattlesnake and refused medical assistance."cxxxviii State officials throughout the South had banned the practice while churches in the region regarded it as a lingering embarrassment best either ignored or dismissed.
+Hensley puked blood and thrashed about on the living room floor of one of his followers. [^137] A judge overseeing the case ruled the death a suicide "on the ground the preacher voluntarily picked up the rattlesnake and refused medical assistance."
+[^138]\
+State officials throughout the South had banned the practice while churches in the region regarded it as a lingering embarrassment best either ignored or dismissed.
 Hensley's corpse serves as a metaphor for the entire movement.
 Church and state, media and academe inscribe competing narratives on the handlers.
 They are simultaneously saints and suicides, cultists and criminals, preachers and performance artists.

 [^1]: In preparing this essay, I had a lot of help.
 I'd like to
     acknowledge my advisors at the Ohio State University, Drs.
 Hugh B.